MicrosoftDocs/dynamics-365-project-operations/articles/team-member/project-operations-team-member.md

 -	Approvals
 -	Extensible (up to 15 entities)

-To use the Project Operations Team Member app, you must have either a full Project Operations license or a Team Members user license.
-For more information regarding licenses, see the [Dynamics 365 Licensing Guide](https://download.microsoft.com/download/9/6/7/96706B15-1CBE-47B7-AB9E-6BC31A377BBB/Dynamics%20365%20Licensing%20Guide%20-%20Jan%202022%20-%201%20(2).pdf).
+To use the Project Operations Team Member app, you must have either a full Project Operations license or a Dynamics Team Members user license.
+For more information regarding licenses, see the [Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=866544&clcid=0x409).
 The **Project Operations Team Member** app requires a deployment of Project Operations.